 What is a Sprint Goal?

-Sprint Goals may:
+Examples of Sprint Goals include:

 Why Do We Need a Sprint Goal?